tallstackui/envbar/README.md

 **EnvBar** is a powerful environment bar injected at the top of the page, displaying useful information from the current environment.

+## Beta

+This package is currently in beta.
+While we don't anticipate breaking changes, we may introduce them in minor releases if necessary.

 ## Documentation

 [Temporary docs are hosted here in the repository, click here!](./docs/index.md)